ChamiLamelas/moss-wrapper/README.md

 ## Installation

 1. Download `moss` from this repository.
-2. Set it to be executable.
+2. Optional: Set it to be executable (if you're on a Unix-based system this will allow you to just do `./moss`).
+Note, it can also just be run with `python moss` if you're working on Windows.

 ## Usage